shuysman/climate-wildfire-ecoregions/README.md

 1. Prepare the environment by installing the required R packages using renv: `renv::install()`
 2. Retrieve the required climate data.
 The analysis requires local copies of the required gridMET and NPSWB netCDF files. `00_download_gridmet.sh` can be used to retrieve CONUS grids for the required gridMET variables (requires approximately 57 GB of disk space).
 A similar script to download the CONUS grids for the NPS 1 km gridded water balance variables is not currently provided (TODO).
+3. Retrieve the required LANDFIRE Existing Vegetation Type (EVT) layer.
+This file is too large (8.96 GB) to be stored with Git LFS and must be downloaded separately.
+EVT 2023 is used in the analysis as the most recent cover data for the entire CONUS available in LANDFIRE: https://landfire.gov/data-downloads/US_240/LF2023_EVC_240_CONUS.zip .
+Extract this file to `data/LF2023_EVT_240_CONUS`.
 3. Prepare the cover type (`01_extract_cover.R`) and climate data (`01_extract_gridmet.R` and `01_extract_npswb.R`) for each US L3 ecoregion.
 4. Prepare a list of bad sites based on missing or erroneous data using `02_data_qc.R`.
 5. Ensure input data is correctly placed in the `data/` directory.
 The analysis expects pre-processed Parquet files of climate data linked to MTBS fire `Event_ID`s.